Water Management Frequently Asked Questions

 The proposed Standard Operating Plan (SOP) for operations in Drought Level 4 retains all major components of the 1989 Drought Plan except for one.
 When Drought Level 4 conditions exist, the daily average release from Thurmond Dam would go to 3,600 cubic feet per second (cfs) and transition to 3,100 cfs with an adaptive management strategy during the period from Nov.
 1 through Jan.
 31. We would transition to a daily average outflow equals daily average inflow, if all the pools reach the bottom of their inactive storage.
 It’s important to note that the Corps’ drought management plan is designed to prevent the three-reservoir system from ever reaching Drought Level 4.
 The reservoirs have never reached Level 4.

-A29: After the worst drought of record (2007 to 2009), we received Flood Control and Coastal Emergency (FCCE) funds to evaluate emergency drought operation plans.
+A27: After the worst drought of record (2007 to 2009), we received Flood Control and Coastal Emergency (FCCE) funds to evaluate emergency drought operation plans.
 The FCCE monies were provided to the Savannah District to address a possible future drought even more severe than the one that ended in 2009.
-We are required to use the funds for that intended purpose only.
-The Savannah District expects to evaluate the entire drought plan in the next phase of the comprehensive study.
+We could only use the funds for that intended purpose.

-A33: There may be short periods of high inflow downstream of the dam due to heavy localized rainfall, when Thurmond Dam releases would not be necessary to satisfy water supply requirements.
-However, there is generally not enough “lead time” and the inflow not dependable enough to allow us to modify project operations.
+A31: When enough rain falls in the right places, the water manual does direct cessation of Thurmond releases to avoid flooding impacts downstream.
+However, there may be short periods of high inflow downstream of the dam due to heavy localized rainfall, when Thurmond Dam releases would not be necessary to satisfy water supply requirements.
+However, there is generally not enough lead time and the inflow not dependable enough to allow us to modify project operations.

 In addition, rain may fall too far downstream.
 For instance, if Thurmond was to curtail releases in anticipation of inflows to Augusta that did not materialize, Augusta’s water supply as well as the critical habitat in the Augusta Shoals would suffer.

-A34: Severe drought causes the ground to dry out significantly causing groundwater tables to drop.
+A32: Severe drought causes the ground to dry out significantly causing groundwater tables to drop.
 When the rainfall initially returns, the dry soil soaks up much of the rainfall, preventing significant runoff into streams and creeks feeding the reservoirs.
 Until the soil is saturated, very little water finds its way into the reservoirs.
-In the mean time, the reservoirs must continue to supply minimum downstream water supply needs as defined in the Drought Plan.
+Meanwhile, the reservoirs must continue to supply minimum downstream water needs as defined in the Drought Plan.
 Once the inflows begin to exceed the outflows from the system, the reservoirs begin to recover.

 Russell Lake’s local drainage area is the smallest of the three projects at 749 square miles.